Gored gored

-Although the dish is sometimes compared to kitfo, gored gored is not eaten after being marinated in spices and butter.
+Although the dish is sometimes compared to kitfo, gored gored is prepared with cubed rather than minced beef and seasoned with berbere and awaze but not marinated.
 It is frequently served with injera flatbread, awaze chili sauce, and lemon wedges.

 Usually, the fat is left on the meat and eaten with it.
 Gored gored can be served as a stand-alone dish or in combination with the aforementioned ingredients, but it can also be included in a larger dinner, particularly during festive occasions and festivals.